 All evaluations conducted pursuant to this Article shall be performed in accordance with the applicable academic Personnel Calendar in Appendix M.

 Incidental observations of any unit member shall not be used, in whole or in part, in any manner whatsoever, in conducting an evaluation pursuant to the provisions of this Agreement.
+An incidental observation is herein defined as occasions upon which an evaluator, merely by chance and without intention or calculation, and outside the performance of the supervisory nature of the evaluator’s responsibilities, witnesses or perceives the actions or words of a unit member engaged in activities either related to or unrelated to the performance of the unit member’s duties and responsibilities.
+Parties not assigned responsibility for the conduct of a unit member’s evaluation may not be permitted to present to an assigned evaluator any materials, written or otherwise, not expressly permitted by the provisions of this Article.

 All members of the bargaining unit at each University shall be evaluated in accordance with the following provisions, subject where applicable, however, to the provisions of Article VIII-A.